Get Schooled

 While some placement exams are free, others may range in price.
 Check in with your school’s registration office to inquire about a fee waiver and the requirements to receive one.

-How can I best prepare for these tests?
+How can I best prepare for placement tests?

-Here’s a few things you can do to prepare for the test:
+Here are a few things you can do to prepare:

 Succeed in College